libriscv/libriscv/README.md

 	- Emulator starts instantly, and all binary translation modes can be compiled in a background thread, and then applied using thread-safe live-patching techniques
 - Tiny memory footprint
 	- Less than 40kB total memory usage for [fibonacci program](/binaries/measure_mips/fib.c)
-- High scalability with special fork support and shared memories
+- High scalability with unique CoW-support and shared memories
 	- Serve requests using ephemeral VMs in ~1us in production (not microbenchmark/slideware)
 	- Execute segments are automatically shared among all instances (with or without forking)
 - Dynamic linking and run-time dlopen() support